CanonicalLtd/maas-docs/en/installconfig-network-ntp.md

 # NTP

-MAAS provides managed NTP services (with `ntpd`) for all region and rack controllers.
+MAAS provides managed NTP services (with [Chrony][chrony]) for all region and rack controllers.
 This allows MAAS to both keep its own controllers synchronized, and keep deployed machines synchronized as well.
 NTP is configured on the Settings page.

 The region controller configures the NTP service to keep its time synchronized from one or more external sources.
 By default, the MAAS region controller uses